ionic-team/ionic-site/docs/v2/theming/ionic-themes/index.md

 <button my-brand>Tap!</button>
 ```

 And it will style your button using the `myBrand` color.
-You can add as many colors as you want, or remove all of them, it's completely up to you.
+You can add as many colors as you want, or remove all of them; it's completely up to you.

 If you want to change the way your app looks on different platforms, the [next section](../ionic-modes/) on Ionic Modes is what you need to continue making the app your own.